<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;Qutebrowser makes it easy to script keybindings, so I made a short script to run when I type “ar” (short for “add reference”) which passes the current URL to &lt;code&gt;urlref&lt;/code&gt; and gives me a notification with the short code to write in my notes.
 This part would need to be implemented differently in different browsers; a relatively-simple browser extension could probably accomplish it, especially if I added an API path to the &lt;code&gt;urlref&lt;/code&gt; HTTP server to add references via API requests instead of the CLI.&lt;/p&gt;

 &lt;p&gt;&lt;em&gt;Using&lt;/em&gt; the codes, though, can easily be set up in any browser worth its salt.
 I simply set up a &lt;em&gt;custom search engine&lt;/em&gt;.
 This was the fundamental realization that inspired the project: with a custom search engine in the browser, it can use custom behavior to handle urlref IDs, without caring about the ease of typing the underlying URL.
-When I type &lt;code&gt;r a03&lt;/code&gt; into the URL bar (“r” being the trigger word telling the browser to use the custom search engine) gets interpreted by my browser as &lt;code&gt;https://localhost:9873/a03&lt;/code&gt;, which is &lt;code&gt;urlref&lt;/code&gt;’s local HTTP server.&lt;/p&gt;
+When I type &lt;code&gt;r a03&lt;/code&gt; into the URL bar (“r” being the trigger word telling the browser to use the custom search engine) it gets interpreted by my browser as &lt;code&gt;http://localhost:9873/a03&lt;/code&gt;, which is &lt;code&gt;urlref&lt;/code&gt;’s local HTTP server.&lt;/p&gt;

 &lt;p&gt;&lt;code&gt;urlref&lt;/code&gt; then simply looks up the code in the database and sends a redirect to my browser.
 Since it all happens on my own computer, it happens extremely fast and there’s no noticeable overhead.
 Additionally, since it’s all on my computer in an ordinary file, it’s easy to back up my bookmarks to ensure I never lose them.&lt;/p&gt;